szymon33/address-book-angular/README.md

 This is not perfect but I don't want to make this example too complicated.

+### Sort alphabetically

+List of addresses on index page is sorted alphabetically by First Name then by Last Name.

 ### Main Menu

 Please note that top-right menu stays highlighted accordingly.

+### jQuery

+I don't use jQuery.
+It is here because Bootstrap needs it.

+### Vendors

+All external stuff is stored in vendor folder.
+All application components are locally available.

 ### Mobile first